ClusterHQ/flocker/docs/indepth/installation.rst

 ..
 XXX: Document how to create a pool on a block device: https://clusterhq.atlassian.net/browse/FLOC-994

-The Flocker command line client (``flocker-deploy``) must be able to establish an SSH connection to each node.
-Additionally, every node must be able to establish an SSH connection to all other nodes.
+If you are using the ZFS storage backend every node must be able to establish an SSH connection to all other nodes.
 So ensure that the firewall allows access to TCP port 22 on each node; from your IP address and from the nodes' IP addresses.
 Your firewall will also need to allow access to the ports your applications are exposing.